wGuerrilla/rabbit-hole/README.md

-This is a Journal.
-Fuck who reading . enjoy da bullshit im dealin w.
+This is a Journal.  enjoy da bullshit im dealin w.